 Week 4

-Schedule an automatic purchase for the same day every month.
-Same amount, same ETF.
-Set it and forget it.
+I scheduled an automatic purchase for the same day every month.
+Same amount, same approach.
+Set it and let it run — that's what worked for me.